BryggansBryggeri/bryggio/README.md

 We have imposed an invariant that each controller has a single actor and a single sensor.
 This may seem restrictive but remember that, for instance, what constitutes a sensor has a wide interpretation.
 Let's say we want to use two thermometers instead of one, and control their average temp.
-Well, then we'll simply define a new concrete sensor type "AverageSensor" which internally reads the two temp's, computes the average and sends that "meta-measurement" to the controller.
+Well, then we'll simply define a new concrete sensor type `AverageSensor` which internally reads the two temp's, computes the average and sends that "meta-measurement" to the controller.
 That is, we get the more complex functionality that we want but still uphold the invariant.